 The Senior Reporter's focus is primarily on encouraging persons over the age of 50 to stay as active and healthy as possible - for as long as possible.
 Local writers from across the area provide original, interesting and insightful stories for each issue.
 It is published six times each year, in the months of February, April, June, August, October, and December.In each issue, editor Burton Laine searches for persons in the area that have started doing something new or are continuing with something interesting later in life.
 Examples include training dogs for agility trials, drag racing at Brainerd International Speedway, learning and mastering new art forms like rock carving or bronze sculptures, starting a new career as a flight attendant, or shooting targets on horseback.
 Check out each issue to see photo essays and learn about the creativity and energy of your neighbors.

 Bob Olen, 2011 American Horticulture Society Teaching Horticulturist Award Recipient, provides photography and gardening tips unique to our area.
 John Latimer provides a lifetime of insight as a citizen phenologist into the natural world around us.
 Mary Alice Carlson inspires us and makes us laugh and cry at the little things in life and on her farm.
 And St. Luke's dietitians share their expertise on interesting recipes for one or two persons along with nutritional insight.
-Rachael Martin writes about little known historical figures and sites in our region.
+We even make the recipes in a size that can be cut out and put in your kitchen three inch by five inch recipe box.

 Then we also add in a few other features like Medicare questions and answers, and puzzles.